Skip to content

 Ontime provides a few fail-safes to protect its runtime.

-Send it over to us and we will take a look.
+Send it over and we will take a look.

-If the app detects that it has been shutdown without the proper processes (in the examples of crash or machine shutdown), Ontime will recover the state on the next start.
+If the app detects that it has been shutdown unexpectedly (in the examples of crash or machine shutdown), Ontime will recover the state on the next start.

-This means that you can restart Ontime and the app will jump playback to where it should be.
+This means that you can restart Ontime and the app will jump the playback state to where it should be.

 If Ontime is to find data that is either corrupt, or does not conform with the expectations, the data will be refused by the parser.

-These are rare occurences but can happen in the case of external software writing to ontime’s project, or while upgrading Ontime versions.
+This can happen in the case of external software writing to Ontime’s project, or while upgrading Ontime versions.

-To safeguard your data, Ontime creates a copy of the project before the parse and pushes it to a corrupt files
+To safeguard your data, Ontime creates a copy of the project before parsing and pushes it to a corrupt files directory.

-directory.
-The parsed file is renamed to include a (recovered)
+The parsed file is renamed to include a (recovered) label.